IngeborgArdoe/training/foundation_english/exercise-09.md

 4. Create Object Class «Request».
 In the New Object Domain wizard, remember to set correct Data Interpretations.

 *Comment: The SQL script for creating table «Request» has already been run against your database.
 This is because we wanted to genereate some data in advance for making reports/analysis in later exercises.*
-   1. Set also default value for field «Order No».
+   1. Set default value for field «Order No».
 Select «Custom Id Generator» and «Order No Counter» from the list.
 Make Subject, State and Type mandatory.
+Also, agreed Delivery Date and Expected Delivery Date should have Data Interpretation "Date" (not "Date and Time"), as we don't want the user to care about the time of the delivery.

+      After creating the object class, sett Default Values for the «Created» fields and Data Calculations for the «Modified» fields.
 Default values for State and Type should also be defined.
 In addition, set the default value of Received Date to "Now", but let it be possible to change.
-Agreed Delivery Date and Expected Delivery Date should have Data Interpretation "Date" (not "Date and Time"), as we don't want the user to care about the time of the delivery.

-      After creating the object class, sett Default Values for the «Created» fields and Data Calculations for the «Modified» fields.
       *Comment: The former locks the values after creation (i.e. they remain unchanged after creation), while the latter allows the values to be automatically set whenever the Request object is modified.*

    2. Open Object Class «Request» (right-click -> Open) and define the following properties:
       - Search (set search properties, under «Search Properties» in tab «Search»).
       - Events -> Auditing (want to log all changes made on Request objects, check «Enable Auditing» in tab «Events»).
       - Display -> Naming (field «Subject» should at least be a part of the naming, in tab «Display»).
       -	Data Sorting (default sorting on «Company» ascending and «Received Date» descending, in tab «Data Sorting»).

 You have now created the object itself.
 Next, you will make it possible to drag documents and e-mail into a Request.

 5. Expand object classes Mail and Document with a new field "Request".

-   *Guidance: Use the following SQL query to create a new column in the Document table: "alter table Document add RequestID uniqueidentifier".
-Run the equivalent query against the Mail Table.
+   *Guidance: Use the following SQL query to create a new column in the Document table:*

+   ALTER TABLE Document

+   ADD RequestID uniqueidentifier

+   *Run the equivalent query against the Mail Table.
 Add the two fields to their corresponding Object Classes in Studio.*

-6. Modify tasks «Paste new Mail from file» and «Paste new Document from file» to allow Request as input.
-Also, make sure that the reference to Request is correctly set on creation.
+6. Create tasks «Paste new Mail from file (Request)» and «Paste new Document from file (Request)» - both taking Request as input.

-   *Guidance: Same modification as in the second part of exercise 6.
-Add Request to the list of data sources (name it "Request (input)") and use it - if it has value - to set Mail.Company, Mail.Contact and Mail.Request.*
+   *Guidance: Copy the corresponding Paste-tasks for Company, and substitute the data source Company with Request.
+Make sure that the reference to Request is correctly set on Mail/Document creation (Mail.Request = Request (input) and Document.Request = Request (input)).*

 You are now ready to add Request to the interface, i.e. make a Request-form and list Requests under Company.
 In addition, you will be asked to make a list (table) of Requests that is accessible from the Navigation Pane.